All Episodes

 Then let's have a debate and have an election.

-You know, Sean, that's the first thing, law and order because you know, people want to be safe.
+You know, Sean, that's the first thing, law and order, because, you know, people want to be safe.

-Those other two networks that I won't mention, those other two came, they didn't mention it all.
+Those other two networks that I won't mention, those other two came, they didn't mention it at all.

 They don't want to cover that.

-They don't want to cover the issue of law and order because it's a winning position, and it's the number one concern in this country.
+They don't want to cover the issue of law and order because it's a winning position and it's the number one concern in this country.

 Instead, they want to keep this issue of racial division.